National Register Nomination Grant

 To apply for this special grant assistance, applicants must provide:

-- A scanned copy of the Articles of Incorporation (for nonprofits only; JPG or PDF only - less than 2MB)
+- A copy of the Articles of Incorporation (for nonprofits only)

 - At least two (2) photographs of the property that clearly show its current appearance.
-For online submissions, photographs must be in JPG format between 1MB and 2MB in size.
-Anything smaller may not show the detail needed for review, and anything larger may not be accepted by the email server.
-For both online and print submissions, black and white or color prints are acceptable.
+Black and white or color prints are acceptable.
 DO NOT submit Polaroid prints.

 All applicants must provide a cash match on a 60%/40% basis for the grant funds requested.
 The match must be from a nonfederal source and must be available at the time the application is submitted to the SHPO.

 LIMIT ON GRANT REQUEST AND USE OF FUNDS

 In order to maximize the funding available for this program, grant requests are limited to $1,000.00.
 The grant funds awarded and the matching share must be used to retain a professionally qualified consultant (see below) to conduct the necessary research and prepare the National Register of Historic Places Registration Form (including all photographs and maps).
 Grant recipients should keep in mind that they will be required to conduct a competitive selection process for the consultant services after the grant is awarded and that the applicant will enter into a fixed fee contract with that consultant.
 If a grant is awarded to the applicant, the SHPO will provide a list of potential consultants.
 However, selection of one of these individuals/firms is not required.
 The applicant may solicit proposals for consultant services from any qualified individual/firm.